Baltimore City Public Schools

 The local school district that is situated within a county-equivalent level area of an independent city.
 In 2012, it is currently the fourth largest school system in Maryland.
 In the 2014–15 school year, the student enrollment is approximately 84,000 students.
 It also maintains 1 pre-k/kindergarten school, 54 elementary schools, 75 K-8 schools, 7 middle schools, 15 secondary schools, 28 high schools, 1 K-12 school, and 7 alternative programs.

 History

-City Schools was part of the Baltimore City Government since 1829, but became separate from the government in 1997 when partial control by the "Superintendent of Public Instruction" and the "Board of School Commissioners" was ceded to the State of Maryland in exchange for increased funding and an "expanded partnership".
-Now, the Mayor solely appoints the revamped "Board of School Commissioners" ("School Board") that oversees the BCPS system, and which in turn interviews and hires the "C.E.O." ("Chief Executive Officer") and "C.A.O." ("Chief Academic Officer").
+City Schools was part of the Baltimore City Government since 1829, but became separate from the government in 1997 when partial control by the Superintendent of Public Instruction and the Board of School Commissioners was ceded to the State of Maryland in exchange for increased funding and an expanded partnership.
+Now, the Mayor solely appoints the revamped Board of School Commissioners (School Board) that oversees the BCPS system, and which in turn interviews and hires the C.E.O.
+(Chief Executive Officer) and C.A.O.
+(Chief Academic Officer).
 The school system is currently run by CEO Sonja Santelises.

+African-American schools

+The "Baltimore Association for the Moral and Intellectual Improvement of the Colored People" was an organization that aimed to improve the education of African Americans in Baltimore.
+It was founded on November 28, 1864 by a group of white men.
+Operation of its schools was taken over by the city in 1867.